 So You Want to be an Interior Designer?

-Many states regulate the practice of Interior Design with legislation that requires interior designers to meet a baseline of education and experience.
-This is to protect the health, safety and welfare of the public.
+Many states regulate Interior Design's practice with legislation that requires interior designers to meet a baseline of education and experience.
+This is to protect the health, safety, and welfare of the public.

 As an interior designer, you are responsible for more than just the look and feel of a space – you are also responsible for your client’s safety.

 A daunting task, you say?
 Not when building and fire codes guide the way!

 Maintaining life safety codes is one of the reasons behind the importance of Interior Design legislation.
 About half the states in the US, Puerto Rico, and the Canadian Provinces have Interior Design legislation.

 Understanding building codes, life safety codes and standards, and how to apply testing standards to interior building materials and finishes is a significant part of the IDFX Exam.

 NFPA, ASTM, CAL TB: The alphabet soup of fire codes might seem like they are just trying to trip you up on the NCIDQ Exam.
 But they serve a critical function in the real world.
 Building and fire codes are there to protect the safety of the public.
 It is the responsibility of the interior designer to meet code in their designs.